polarbeargo/Self-Driving-Car-Engineer-Vehicles-Detection/writeup_template.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on four scales using HLS 3-channel HOG features in the feature vector, which provided a nice result.
+Ultimately I searched on four scales using YCrCb 3-channel HOG features in the feature vector, which provided a nice result.
 Here are some example images:

 ![][image4]